tcareyintx/skybellgen/README.md

 ## Configuration flow

-This integration uses the HA configuration flow to setup the SkyBellGen hub.
+This integration uses the HA configuration flow to setup a new SkyBellGen hub by selecting the Add hub option from the integration.

 email: